Links on Android Authority may earn us a commission. Learn more.

 Controls and other hardware features are kept to a minimum.
 Only two buttons adorn the right edge, including a volume toggle and combination power button/fingerprint reader.
 The volume toggle is a little on the small side, which makes it tougher to tell up from down.
 The fingerprint reader is a cinch to train and use.
 I found it to be accurate and quick enough to rely on as my main method for unlocking the phone.

-Motorola opted not to include a 3.5mm headphone jack on this year’s phone and that’s not particularly surprising.
-What is surprising is that Motorola also dropped the stereo speaker arrangement of the 2020 Edge phones for a single speaker on this year’s model.
-What?
-Why?
+Motorola opted not to include a 3.5mm headphone jack but that’s not particularly surprising.
+What is surprising is that Motorola also dropped the stereo speaker arrangement of the 2020 Edge phones for a single speaker on the 2021 model.
 This makes no sense.
-So many competing phones in this price range have stereo speakers.
+Many competing phones in this price range have stereo speakers.
 The downward-firing speaker is really loud and sounds pretty good, but stereo speakers are far more preferable when watching video on expansive displays such as this.

 Related: Smartphones with the best speakers

 The Motorola Edge is not as protected from dust and water as well as most other phones in its category.
 It carries an IP52 rating, which means it can handle light splashes.
-This is a far cry from the IP67 and IP68 ratings of phones such as the Galaxy S21.
+This is a far cry from the IP67 and IP68 ratings of phones such as the iPhone 13 and Galaxy S22.

 In all, the hardware experience is a bit of a letdown when the phone is pitted against its predecessor.
 It’s a clear backward step in terms of design and materials.
-Moreover, the Edge does less to compete with the competition that do offer appealing metal-and-glass builds, higher protection standards, and stereo speakers.
-I’m still scratching my head a bit on this one.
+Moreover, the Edge does less to compete with phones that do offer appealing metal-and-glass builds, higher protection standards, and stereo speakers.
+We’re still scratching our heads on this one.

 How is the screen?